Probate in Utah

 How Can I Avoid Probate?

 Retirement accounts and life insurance policies are only entered into probate court on suspicion of fraud.
-So long as you’ve designated beneficiaries in your will, they’re the legal property of your stated heirs and are not subject to creditors.
+So long as you’ve designated beneficiaries for these types of accounts, they’re the legal property of the listed beneficiaries or the estate and are not subject to creditors.

 In Utah, there’s a particular clause you can use to avoid probate if your property falls under $100,000.
 It’s called a small estate affidavit.
 It grants the right for a named executor to collect and distribute your estate if at least 30 days have passed since the death.
 However, it cannot be used to claim physical property, such as your home; nor can it be used to transfer any titles.

 Luckily, Utah also has another clause which can automatically transfer physical property to an heir known as a joint tenancy.
-In a joint tenancy, a surviving spouse automatically becomes the owner of any physical property through a legally established right of survivorship—without the need for a court order.
-Keep in mind that joint tenancy can only apply to married couples, and must be designated and notarized on both your property title as well as your will.
+In a joint tenancy, a surviving spouse, partner or anybody that owns property in joint tenancy automatically becomes the owner of any physical property through a legally established right of survivorship—without the need for a court order.
+Keep in mind that joint tenancy ownership must be designated and notarized on both your property title.